perfringis/droplo-recruitment-task/README.md

 - The Program never runs/executes any csv file.
 - Lack of `start` method invocation from `ImageProcessor` class.
+- The path to `data/data.csv` could not be resolved.
+Additionally, template literals are not needed.
+- `__dirname` is pointing to the specific directory and that implementation is "fragile" to any changes.

 ## What have I done?